 Indian Rupee Opens Firm Against The U.S. Dollar

-The Indian rupee opened strong against the greenback on Wednesday as both the dollar and Treasury yields eased further ahead of U.S. inflation data.
+The Indian rupee opened strong against the U.S. dollar on Thursday as softer inflation in the world's largest economy pulled the dollar and Treasury yields lower.

-The local currency strengthened eight paise to open at Rs 82.29 against the U.S. dollar on Wednesday.
-It closed at 82.37 on Tuesday, according to Bloomberg data.
+The local currency strengthened 28 paise to open at Rs 81.97 against the greenback on Thursday.
+It closed at Rs 82.25 on Wednesday, according to Bloomberg data.

 ADVERTISEMENT